cheatham1/SoftwareBook/gettingstarted.md

 Use the yellow folder icon on the right hand-side of the empty text box to select your VM (the .ova file you downloaded at the start of this chapter).
 Then press "Continue".

+**Make sure you have downloaded the small virtual machine.
+It will be called "ATLASOpenDataSmall.ova"**

 ![](Pictures/VMselectOVA.png)